douglas-andrew-harley/cnc/metal_mill/README.md

 ### Case

 We are using an old desktop PC from a thrift store.
-An alarm panel or similar would also be suitable.
+An alarm panel case or similar would also be suitable.

 ### Panel for connectors